Slow-cooked oxtail tagliatelle with pangrattato

 Parmesan and lemon pangrattato

-- 2 1/2 cups (125g) breadcrumbs made from stale bread (see tips)
+- 2 1/2 cups (125g) breadcrumbs made from stale bread (see recipe notes)

 - 1/4 bunch flat-leaf parsley, leaves picked and finely chopped